alvarolorentedev/feaggle/README.md

     .build()
 ```

-You also might want to segment more your experiment, for example, only to half of your customers in Portugal.
+You also might want to segment more your cohort, for example, only to half of your customers in Portugal.

 ```java
 Experiment.<Cohort>builder()